osisoft/PI-Adapter/V1/Install the adapter/Install the adapter.md

     For example, to install the Linux ARM Debian package, run command. `sudo apt install ./Modbus_linux-x64.deb`.
 To install the Linux    x64 package, run command `sudo apt install ./Modbus_linux-arm.deb`.

 **Result:** The OSIsoft adapter is installed on Linux and you can now configure it.
-For more information, see